Puntalytics/Puntalytics.github.io/_draft_central/2024draftboard.md

 | 5 | [Ryan Sanborn](#ryan-sanborn)| Texas
 | 6 | [Porter Wilson](#porter-wilson)| Duke

 Read on for our takes and custom metrics on all your favorite punting prospects.
 Be sure to keep checking back at [our twitter feed](https://twitter.com/ThePuntRunts) for the latest draft content!
+Adj Net is return adjusted net, OF is Open-field score (inside own 40), and PD is pin-deep score (beyond own 40).
 Curious about our custom EPA metric, pEPA?
 Read about it and our other metrics [here](/metrics.html).

 ## 1. Tory Taylor (Iowa) {#tory-taylor}
 HT: 6'4"  WT: 235  age: 26